The Librarian: Quest for the Spear

-The Librarian: Quest for the Spear is a 2004 American made-for-television fantasy-adventure film and the first in the Librarian franchise of movies.
-It was originally released on American cable channel TNT on December 5, 2004, written by David Titcher, directed by Peter Winther and starring Noah Wyle.
+The Librarian: Quest for the Spear is a 2004 American made-for-television fantasy-adventure film and the first in the Librarian franchise of films and television series.
+It was originally released on American cable channel TNT on December 5, 2004, written by David Titcher, directed by Peter Winther and starring Noah Wyle as Flynn Carsen: a perpetual student who unknowingly gets a job safeguarding artifacts of untold power in the Library, an alternate dimension below the surface of the New York City Metropolitan Public Library, and embarks on a globe-trotting mission to retrieve and reassemble the Spear of Destiny before an evil cult can.